 Investing in new companies is inherently risky, but the potential for outsized gains is difficult to ignore.
-Established firms like Microsoft and Apple have gotten huge and no longer have the potential to double or triple in size.
+Established firms like Microsoft and Apple have become monoliths and no longer have the potential to double or triple in size.

 Small-cap companies can grow exponentially and many aren’t yet in the clutches of institutional investors.
-Smaller firms do have a certain rate of failure, so investing in only one or two companies (that you likely know very little about) isn’t a wise choice.
+Smaller firms do have a certain rate of failure, so investing in only 1 or 2 companies (that you likely know very little about) isn’t a wise choice.

 That’s where small-cap ETFs come in.

-- The Best Overall: Schwab U.S. Small Cap ETF
+- The Best Overall: iShares Russell 2000 ETF

 - The Best for Active Traders: iShares Core S&P Small Cap ETF

 - The Best International Fund: Vanguard FTSE All-World ex-U.S. Small Cap ETF

 - The Best Growth Fund: SPDR S&P 600 Small Cap Growth ETF